halmogbl/oidc_pkce/README.md

 # Overview

-OIDC PKCE is a package for generating PKCE parameters, nonce, and state for OpenID Connect authentication.
+OIDC PKCE is a package for generating PKCE parameters (`code_verifier`, `code_challenge`), `nonce`, and `state` for OpenID Connect authentication.
 It simplifies secure authentication flows in web applications.

 # Installation